-15.3 Many of our most important and biodiverse areas in the city have been designated as a Site of Special Scientific Interest (SSSI), Local Nature

-Reserves (LNR), Local Wildlife Sites (LWS), or Biodiversity Enhancement Sites (BES), or as a Site of Special Scientific Interest (SSSI), to afford them additional protection and enhancement opportunities.
-These sites will be maintained, protected and enhanced.

-15.4 The boundaries of all locally designated sites are defined on the policies map.
+- 15.3 Many of our most important and biodiverse areas in the city have been designated as a Site of Special Scientific Interest (SSSI), Local Nature Reserve (LNR), Local Wildlife Site (LWS), or Biodiversity Enhancement Site (BES) to afford them additional protection and enhancement opportunities.
+These sites will be maintained, protected and enhanced. - 15.4 The boundaries of all locally designated sites are defined on the policies map.
 It is recognised that ecological value of sites can change over time, and that new sites may come forward.
-It is intended that additional sites identified or designated during the plan period will be appropriately protected and enhanced.

-15.5 Leicester's constricted authority boundaries coupled with the need to accommodate housing and employment means that there is significant pressure on the city.
+It is intended that additional sites identified or designated during the plan period will be appropriately protected and enhanced. - 15.5 Leicester's constricted authority boundaries coupled with the need to accommodate housing and employment means that there is significant pressure on the city.
 Consequently, some former biodiversity sites have been allocated for housing, in this plan.
 These sites no longer hold biodiversity site designation.